-When a pair of the M700/5's main channels are operating in bridged mode, the output will be in mono (only one channel).
-This mono channel can contain only right channel information, only left channel information, or the sum of the signals from right and left input channels.
+When a pair of the M400/4's channels are operating in bridged mode, the output will be in mono (only one channel).
+This mono channel can contain right channel only information, left channel only information or the sum of the information from both the right and left channels.
 In order to achieve one of these options, configure the inputs to that pair of channels in one of these two ways:

-- Left Channel Only or Right Channel Only Information: If you wish to send a left-only or right-only signal to a pair of the M700/5's channels you must use a "Y-Adaptor" to split the single channel signal into both left and right RCA inputs of the bridged channel pair.
-This option is used when deploying a pair of the M700/5's main channels to drive left channel speakers only and the other pair of the M700/5's main channels to drive right channel speakers only. - 2) Left + Right Channel Information: When bridged and fed by a stereo source signal, a bridged pair of the M700/5's channels will automatically combine the left and right input signals into a summed mono (left + right) input signal.
+1) Left Channel Only or Right Channel Only

+Information: If you wish to send a left-only or right-only signal to a pair of the M400/4's channels, use a "Y-Adaptor" to split the single channel signal into both left and right RCA inputs.
+This option is useful when using a pair of the M400/4's channels to drive left channel speakers only and the other pair of the M400/4's channels to drive right channel speakers only.

+2) Left + Right Channel Information: When bridged and fed by a stereo input, a pair of the M400/4's channels will automatically combine the left and right channels into a summed mono (left + right) channel.
+This option is useful when using a pair of the M400/4's channels to drive a subwoofer system or a summed mono center channel.